andis-spr/fzf-bookmarks/README.md

 ## Running

-1. Extract <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">the archive</a> or clone the repository locally.
+1. Extract <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">the archive</a> or clone the repository.
 2. Make sure your system has the <a href="#requirements">requirements</a> installed.
 2. Customize your `PLATFORM`, prefered `BROWSER_CMD` order and other settings in `SETTINGS_LOCAL.lua`.
 3. Create your own `bookmarks.txt` (check out `example.bookmarks.txt`).